 Luxe Rayavadee resort sits at the heart of the gorgeous Phranang Peninsula on Thailand's Andaman Coast on the edge of the Krabi National Marine Park, surrounded by sheer cliffs that rise from the coast and sea.

 Fly into Krabi International Airport, just 23 kilometres from the parking area of the resort's Nong Nuch access pier (or around a 25-minute drive).
 Krabi is served by numerous direct daily flights from capital Bangkok.
 Private jet charters between Bangkok and Krabi can also be arranged.
 Call our Smith24 team to book your flights.
-The hotel offers free transfers by air-conditioned van and boat from and to Krabi Airport; please give the hotel at least 24 hours' notice if the transfers are required (transfers are not available between 11.00pm and 5.30am).
+The hotel offers free transfers by air-conditioned van and boat from and to Krabi Airport; please give the hotel at least 24 hours' notice if the transfers are required (transfers outside of the scheduled speedboat times will be charged as private transfers).

 Phuket is the nearest big town, about a two-hour drive away.

 Accessible only by sea, guests arrive after a short, buzzy speedboat trip (max 14 people) to the resort's Nong Nuch pier.
 In high and peak season, there are nine crossings a day.
 The first boat leaves Nong Nuch at 7.30am, the last boat sets off at 6pm.
 In low season, there are eight, running between 8.30am and 7.45pm.
 Advance booking is required due to limited capacity.

 Rayavadee can also organise private transfers from nearby islands Ko Phi Phi, Ko Lanta and Ko Yao Noi, Phuket or Phang Nga towns, or Phuket International Airport; prices on application.

 Rayavadee runs countless trips and excursions, including island visits, scuba trips, sea kayaking and snorkelling.
 However, lounging in your pavilion watching the local monkeys misbehaving can be equally entertaining.